gensx-inc/gensx/website/home/_posts/wheres_the_graph.md

 </DataFetcher>
 ```

+The JSX syntax is just a convenient way to make a function call.
+Each GenSX component can be called as a function where it makes sense to do so.

 ## Why it matters

 After building dozens of LLM applications, I've found this approach delivers massive benefits in day-to-day development.
 The workflow reads top-to-bottom like normal code, with no mental juggling required.
 You're not constantly context-switching between graph definition and execution flow models.